Rocketseed Privacy Notice

 Rocketseed provides first class email Signature and Marketing software, accompanied by services and support recognized for dedication and excellence.
 This is also reflected in our commitment to safeguard data and privacy as security is an imperative and integrated part of our business.

-Key elements for which your personal data may be collected are:
+1.1 Key elements for which Your personal data may be collected are:

-a) We do not collect or process persona data for any other purposes than what is outlined below or instructed by Controllers.
+a.
+We do not collect or process personal data for any other purposes than what is outlined below or instructed by Controllers.

 • racial or ethnic origin